 Talking to family and friends

 Your family and friends might find it hard to know what to say to you.
-They won't want to make you feel anxious or say anything that might upset you.
+They wouldn't want to make you feel anxious or say anything that might upset you.

 It is often easier if you bring up the subject and let them know how you feel about things.
 It is also a good idea to keep looking at your face every so often so that you get used to the changes.
 Then you are likely to feel less worried about how other people see you.